 "The introduction of LexisLibrary has fundamentally changed the way in which we work...
 There is no-one else in the market that offers the same type of online information service with the depth and breadth of legal information that LexisNexis does and they have been very keen to work closely with us, the customer."

-Index Simon's First-tier Tax Decisions Index Simon's Tax Cases Index
+Simon's Tax Cases Index